Police / Police complaints

 The police should only use force that is

-• necessary: it has to be done in order to achieve a lawful objective
+- necessary: it has to be done in order to achieve a lawful aim

-• proportionate: the force used is only as much as is needed to achieve that aim
+- proportionate: they only use as much force as is needed to achieve that aim

-• reasonable in the circumstances: given the situation, the force that the police use is something that could be justified.
+- reasonable in the circumstances: given the situation, the force that the police use is justifiable.

 5. Orders and Instructions

 Police should only give and follow orders and instructions that are lawful.
-Police officers should follow police regulations, their police force policies, and orders that are lawful.
+This includes laws on non-discrimination.

 6. Duties and Responsibilities